-Planning is straightforward, but implementation and adoption is another challenge entirely.
+Planning is straightforward, but implementation and adoption are other challenges entirely.
 A recent safety study showed that the single biggest issue safety managers are concerned with is employees’ failure to adhere to safety regulations.
 In fact, approximately 80% of job-related accidents were solely the result of exactly this.
 So what are some of the tools employers and safety managers find most effective in getting employees to adhere to hearing safety programs?

-- Making sure that employees are rewarded for adhering to safety guidelines, as opposed to focusing solely on speed of work completed
+- Make sure that employees are rewarded for adhering to safety guidelines, as opposed to focusing solely on the speed of work completed

 - Monitoring employees for adherence